 GTS activities mandatory to all doctoral students at Chalmers enrolled after 1 September 2012

-The course Teaching, Learning and Evaluation (GFOK020), Career Planning – Your Personal Leadership (GFOK010) and one of the 3 credits courses Research Ethics & Sustainable Development (GFOK025) or Sustainable development: values, technology in society, and the researcher (GFOK105) are mandatory and shall be taken before the Licentiate.
+Courses Teaching, Learning and Evaluation (GFOK020), Career Planning – Your Personal Leadership (GFOK010) and Sustainable development: values, technology in society, and the researcher (GFOK105) are mandatory and shall be taken before the Licentiate.
 The doctoral student shall also give an oral popular science presentation (GFOK070) and write a popular science summary to be published at the backside of their thesis before publicly defending their doctoral thesis.

 GTS activities open to doctoral students and young researchers at Chalmers